hyperledger-archives/sawtooth-supply-chain/README.md

 Subsequent Runs:
 1. $ docker-compose up
-2. Open a new terminal
-3. Navigate to sawtooth-supply-chain/server
-4. $ npm run make-asset
-5. $ npm run seed-sample-assets
-6. Navigate your browser to localhost:3000/asset
+2. When you see "Supply Chain Server is started", navigate your browser to localhost:3000/asset
-7. $ npm run update-sample-assets

 Documentation
 -------------